Video Monetization

 A screenshot of a video hosting site called Vimeo.

 Vimeo stands out for its sleek interface, higher video fidelity, and collaboration tools that make it popular among creatives, agencies, and teams.
-It’s especially strong for hosting professional content you want to present without ads or distractions.
+It’s especially strong for hosting professional content but offers little in the way of tools to grow or monetize your audience.

 Features we love